- Trazodone oral tablet is available as a generic drug. It doesn’t have a brand-name version.

 This drug can cause your pupils to be slightly bigger and lead to angle-closure glaucoma (a condition that causes increased pressure in your eyes).
 If you’re at high risk for this condition, your doctor may give you a medication to help prevent it.

-Taking this drug with other medications that affect your ability to stop bleeding may increase your risk of bleeding.
-This includes serious, life-threatening bleeding, and bleeding-related events, such as nosebleeds, bruising, or skin discoloration due to bleeding below your skin.
+Taking this drug with other medications that affect your ability to stop bleeding may increase your risk for bleeding.
+This includes serious, life threatening bleeding, and bleeding-related events, such as nosebleeds, bruising, or skin discoloration due to bleeding below your skin.

-These drugs include warfarin, dabigatran, rivaroxaban, and pain drugs called nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and aspirin.
+These drugs include warfarin, dabigatran, rivaroxaban, and pain medications called nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and aspirin.

 Trazodone can cause a severe allergic reaction.
 Symptoms can include: